 - Donating Blood – Donating blood generally is not required for most low back surgeries.
 However, there are chances that small amounts of blood loss will happen during surgery.
 Surgeon will explain benefits as well as disadvantages of donating patient’s own blood compared with using someone else’s blood.
 If patients decide to donate their own blood, they will be prescribed an iron supplement to help build up their blood before surgery.

-Following this comprehensive list of questions may help patients to choose a better alternative for low back pain.
+Following this comprehensive list of questions may help patients to choose a better alternative for lower back pain.
 Patients may ask these questions to clear their doubts during initial consultation with the neurosurgeon.

 - What is my current health status?

-- What are the causes of my chronic low back pain?
+- What are the causes of my chronic lower back pain?

 - What kind of surgery is suitable for my condition?
 Why?